Humanistic-AI/website/index.md

-Research group at the [Centre for Interdisciplinary Research in Sciences and Humanities](https://ceiich.unam.mx/) at UNAM, México.
+Research group at the [Centre for Interdisciplinary Research in Sciences and Humanities](https://ceiich.unam.mx/) at UNAM, Mexico.

 ## People: